rohan2810/object-detection/README.md

 ## Instructions for only testing results of project

 #### Object Detection
-- Copy the runs folder and the trim_35 folder into the yolov5 folder
+- Copy the runs folder into the yolov5 folder
 - Please install pytorch using the first line given in yolo_detections.ipynb
 - Please do not run lines
 -     !git clone https://github.com/ultralytics/yolov5) as yolov5 is already set up